maxboaventura/aws/foundational_security/docs/codebuild.md

 # Overview

-This section contains recommendations for configuring CodeBuil and the related options.
+This section contains recommendations for configuring CodeBuild and the related options.